Senator John Marty represents District 40 which includes Roseville, Lauderdale, Falcon Heights, and parts of St. Paul.

-Senator Marty is currently the Ranking Minority Member of the Senate Finance Committee.
+Senator Marty is the Chair of the Senate Finance Committee.
 He is the author of the proposed Minnesota Health Plan, which would cover all Minnesotans for all their medical needs including prescription drugs, dental care, vision and hearing, mental health and chemical dependency treatment, and long-term care.
 Despite expanded coverage for all, the MN Health Plan would cost less than the current health care system by eliminating the billing and insurance bureaucracy, through prevention and efficiency, and with fair price negotiations.

 Sen. Marty is a long-time advocate for protecting Minnesota’s environment, combating climate change, and promoting clean energy.
 He has received awards from the Sierra Club, Audubon Society, and the Minnesota Center for Environmental Advocacy.
 He is committed to Minnesota’s renewable energy future.